microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 ---
-post_title: "RNW 0.74 Launches: From Gallery Enhancements to Fabric Exploration!"
+post_title: "RNW 0.74 Launches: A Gallery Glow-up and Fabric Foundations!"
 author1: tatianakapos
 post_slug: 2024-05-15-improved-gallery-fabric-0.74
 post_date: 2024-05-15 12:00:00
 categories: react-native
 tags: react-native, react-native-windows, releases
-summary: We've recently release React Native 0.74!
+summary: We've recently released React Native 0.74!
 Alongside all the fantastic features from React Native, we've been hard at work enhancing the Windows experience, refreshing our Gallery App, and setting the stage for Fabric support.
 ---

-React Native Windows 0.74 is now live, introducing a host of enhancements, from empowered view managers to streamlined template support, learn how you can support more complex React Native Window Applications!
-Step into the future with our revamped Gallery app, aligned with the WinUI3 gallery for a cutting-edge RNW experience with an expanded example matrix.
+React Native Windows 0.74 is now live, introducing a host of enhancements ranging from empowered view managers to streamlined template support so you can learn how to support more complex React Native Windows applications!
+Step into the future with our revamped Gallery app, aligned with the [WinUI Gallery](https://aka.ms/winuigallery) for a cutting-edge RNW experience with even more examples.
 Plus, get an exclusive peek at Fabric, our latest rendering system for React Native, designed for optimal efficiency in C++.
 Explore these changes and more!

 # 🎉 React Native Windows 0.74 Release Now Available! 🎉